The following article was written by one of our forum members, Enarete.

-Some time ago I admitted to myself that avoiding dentists for many years and wanting to cry just at the thought of going wasn't ok.
+Some time ago, I admitted to myself that avoiding dentists for many years and wanting to cry just at the thought of going wasn’t ok.
 I acknowledged that this might be what’s called dental phobia and that the best idea would be to find a dentist who specialises in treating nervous patients and tackle it.
-I thought all of my fears came from the fact that I had never had a nice dentist, and that once I found one, things would get better.
-I expected to be cured fairly quickly, and that all I needed was to find a dentist who is a nice person.
-This wasn’t the case and many visits later I found myself struggling even with the simplest dental visits.
+I thought all of my fears were because I had never had a nice dentist and that once I found one, things would get better.
+I expected to be cured fairly quickly and that all I needed was to find a dentist who is a nice person.
+This wasn’t the case, and many visits later, I still found myself struggling even with the simplest dental visits.

 I also familiarised myself with some common fears and found that I couldn’t relate to most of them.
-I could happily get through any amount of dental injections or drilling but was absolutely terrified of being tipped back and had difficulty coping even with a simple chat with my dentist sitting next to me.
+I could happily get through any amount of dental injections or drilling but was absolutely terrified of being tipped back and had difficulty coping, even with a simple chat with my dentist sitting next to me.
 I also believed that once I got in the chair, I wouldn’t be able to get out.
-It was around this time that I found out about the link between having experienced childhood sexual abuse and the ability to cope with dental treatment.
-I have spent a lot of time researching and trying to find some answers and most importantly, trying to find out whether dentists themselves know about this connection.
-To my surprise there wasn’t much material on how it feels to receive treatment as an abuse survivor or how dentists perceive this problem.
+Around this time, I found out about the link between having experienced childhood sexual abuse and the ability to cope with dental treatment.
+I have spent a lot of time researching and trying to find some answers and, most importantly, trying to find out whether dentists themselves know about this connection.
+To my surprise, there wasn’t much material on how it feels to receive treatment as an abuse survivor or how dentists perceive this problem.

 So I would like you to know that…

 1. I feel disgusting and I am convinced you perceive me this way too